 Sea lions are also everywhere in the Galapagos, both on land, and in the water!
 We saw them on all three islands but San Cristobal has the most by far!
 Be sure to swim with them by the lighthouse at Punta Carola.
 They are super playful and love to interact underwater.
 But be careful, sometimes they can be a little too curious and intimidating!

 Marine Iguanas: Tortuga Bay (Santa Cruz), Isabela

 While these guys are everywhere, the best place to swim with them is the tide pool on your way to Tortuga Bay on Santa Cruz.
-If you’re after some sunbathers head to Isabela to see them on basking on the wall of the Caleta Iguana beach bar.
+If you’re after some sunbathers head to happy hour on Isabela to see them basking on the wall of the Caleta Iguana beach bar.

 Land Iguanas: Santa Cruz

 We didn’t see any land iguanas in the wild, but we did see a cool one at the Charles Darwin Center on Santa Cruz.
 We also read you can see them on Baltra and North Seymour.

 Basically synonymous with the Galapagos, the giant tortoise is a must-see for your Galapagos Wildlife Bucket List.
 You can spot dozens at all ages at the breeding centers on both Santa Cruz and Isabela.
 Head to Rancho Primicias in the Santa Cruz highlands to see them in nature and you may even spot one on your bike ride to the Wall of Tears on Isla Isabela.

 Blue Footed Boobies, Red Footed Boobies, Nazca Boobies: Isabela, Punta Pitt (San Cristobal), North Seymour (Santa Cruz)